Lava flows into Blue Lagoon parking lot, destroys building after Iceland volcano erupts again

 The eruption marked at least the seventh episode in the past year in which a fissure opened and released lava.

-GRINDAVIK, Iceland – The popular travel destination Blue Lagoon in Iceland has been closed and evacuated Thursday after another volcanic eruption sent lava flowing over the facility’s parking lot and destroyed at least one service building, according to reports.
+GRINDAVIK, Iceland – The popular travel destination Blue Lagoon in Iceland was closed and evacuated Thursday after another volcanic eruption sent lava flowing over the facility’s parking lot, according to the Icelandic Meteorological Office.

 Cameras positioned around the Sundhnúkur volcano captured stunning images of the eruption lighting up the night sky shortly before midnight local time Wednesday.